vishusandy/arc_drawing/README.md

 # Freehand

-Freehand is a small Rust library with minimal dependencies that provides extra drawing utilities that utilize the [`image`](https://github.com/image-rs/image) crate.
+Freehand is a small Rust library with minimal dependencies that provides extra drawing utilities that utilize the [`image`](https://docs.rs/image/latest/image/) crate.

 ## Why?

-- only depends on the [`image`](https://github.com/image-rs/image) crate
+- Only depends on the [`image`](https://docs.rs/image/latest/image/) crate.
-- faster blend function
-- provides some additional drawing functions not found in the [`imageproc`](https://docs.rs/imageproc/latest/imageproc/) (which also has many dependencies)
+- Provides some additional drawing functions not found in the [`imageproc`](https://docs.rs/imageproc/latest/imageproc/) (which also has many dependencies).

 ## Drawing